 Is there a monthly fee for Albert?

 For this, you’ll pay a monthly or yearly fee.
-While there is a $6 per month minimum, Albert leaves it in your hands to pay what you feel is fair.
+While there is a $14.99 per month fee, Albert leaves it in your hands to pay what you feel is fair.

 Is Albert a trustworthy app?

-Savings and cash accounts are FDIC-insured up to $250,000 through Sutton bank.
-Investments are also insured for up to $500,000.
+Savings and cash accounts are FDIC-insured up to $250,000 through Sutton Bank, and investments are also insured for up to $500,000.

 Albert Securities LLC is registered as a Brokerage Firm, while Albert Investments LLC is registered as an Investment Adviser Firm.
 Both companies are registered with FINRA and can be verified through BrokerCheck.

-You can reach Albert by email or text, with customer service available Monday to Sunday.
-Overall they are pretty responsive, with complaints generally receiving a reply on the same day.
+You can reach Albert by email.
+Overall, they are pretty responsive, with complaints generally receiving a reply on the same day.

 Overall, Albert is a trustworthy app.
 It works with regulators such as FINRA and Sutton Bank, ensuring a level of oversight.
 Your money is also insured, providing a safety net should something happen to the company.